drscranto/doi.10.1073.PNAS.1711221114/README.md

 ## Supplemental information: Fitting thermal performance curves and seasonal temperature function (R code)

-Estimate the parameters of the thermal responses of demographic rates for each of the three species.
+We estimate the parameters of the thermal responses of juvenile mortality, adult mortality, birth rate, and development rate for each of the three species.
+We use nls to fit the specific functional forms assumed in the text.
+For the temperate and Mediterranean species' responses of development to temperature, we lack data at the cold extreme to estimate two parameters: TL, the temperature at which enzyme activity is 50% of the maximum value, and the Arrhenius constant associated with development below this threshold.
+In order to make a best guess of these parameters we write a very simple sum of squares function and find parameters that minimize it locally.
+For TL, we use an initial value that is a linear approximation of the 50% threshold from the data.

 ## Supplemental information: Solving the population model DDEs (Python code)